s3rvac/pygal-toggle-graphs/README.md

 # ...
 line_chart.render_to_file('graph.svg')
 ```
-After that, when viewing the chart on a website, click a legend to toggle the
+After that, when viewing the chart on a website, click on a legend to toggle
-visibility of the corresponding graph (show/hide).
-For a description of how to
+the visibility of the corresponding graph (show/hide).
+For a description of how
-embed a chart on your website, consult the [documentation of
+to embed a chart on your website, consult the [documentation of
 pygal](http://pygal.org/documentation/).

 Example